Commissioner: Deadly police-involved shooting a tragedy

 Officials say the SWAT team announced their presence three times before entering the home that has two front doors separated by an enclosed patio.

 The 20-year-old suspect officers were initially looking for turned himself in to police late Monday afternoon.
+He was later released with no charges filed.

 When asked if this could have avoided, Ross said: "I'm trying to figure how that could be.
 You always look for ways to do things better, but as of right now, as you ask that question, I'm trying to go through my mind what could have happened differently."